Maritz rebellion: Rebellion

 Lt-Col Maritz, who was head of a commando of Union forces on the border of German South-West Africa, allied himself with the Germans.
 He then issued a proclamation on behalf of a provisional government.
 It stated that "the former South African Republic and Orange Free State as well as the Cape Province and Natal are proclaimed free from British control and independent, and every White inhabitant of the mentioned areas, of whatever nationality, are hereby called upon to take their weapons in their hands and realize the long-cherished ideal of a Free and Independent South Africa."
 It was announced that Generals Beyers, de Wet, Maritz, Kemp and Bezuidenhout were to be the first leaders of this provisional government.
 Maritz's forces occupied Keimoes in the Upington area.
 The Lydenburg commando under General De Wet took possession of the town of Heilbron, held up a train and captured government stores and ammunition.
 Some of the prominent citizens of the area joined him, and by the end of the week he had a force of 3,000 men.
 Beyers also gathered a force in the Magaliesberg; in all, about 12,000 rebels rallied to the cause.
-The irony was that General Louis Botha had around 32,000 troops to counter the rebels and of the 32,000 troops about 20,000 of them were Afrikaners.
+Meanwhile, General Louis Botha had around 32,000 troops to counter the rebels, of which about 20,000 were Afrikaners.

 The government declared martial law on 12 October 1914, and forces loyal to the government under the command of General Louis Botha and Jan Smuts proceeded to destroy the rebellion.
 General Maritz was defeated on 24 October and took refuge with the Germans.
 The Beyers commando was attacked and dispersed at Commissioners Drift on 28 October, after which Beyers joined forces with Kemp, but drowned in the Vaal River on 8 December.
 General de Wet was captured in Bechuanaland on 1 December 1914, with 52 others on a farm called Waterbury.
 His remark when captured was: "Thank God it was not an Englishman who captured me after all".
 His grandson, Dr Carel de Wet, then Minister of Health, consecrated a monument at this spot on 14 February 1970.
-General Kemp, having taken his commando across the Kalahari desert, losing 300 out of 800 men and most of their horses on the 1,100 kilometre month-long trek, joined Maritz in German South-West Africa, but returned after about a week and surrendered on 4 February 1915.
+General Kemp, having taken his commando across the Kalahari Desert, losing 300 out of 800 men and most of their horses on the 1,100 kilometre month-long trek, joined Maritz in German South-West Africa, but returned after about a week and surrendered on 4 February 1915.